Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 ## Properties

-A few properties are available to you, for getting access to Kord or querying some of the bot's state.
+A few properties are available to you, for getting access to Kord, querying some of the bot's state, and some other things.

 ??? info "Further properties"
     There are other non-private properties available, but they aren't necessarily something you'll need to touch.
 Most